lokpoon/LunaSim-Document/_sources/moonshine_software_setup.md

     ```{note}
     In  `moonshine_moon.py`, the line of LED_PIN = 18 specifies the communication with the moonlight LED strip through the **GPIO 18**.
 In `moonshine_sun.py`, the line of LED_PIN = 21 controls the sunlight/twilight LED strip through **GPIO 21** instead.
     ```

+1. In additional, download `clear_moon.py` and `clear_sun.py` put them directly on the Raspberry Pi Desktop.
 (content:systemd)=
 ## Setting up systemd service
 Running _<span style="font-variant:small-caps;">MoonShineP</span>_ using the Linux systemd service manager allows it to recover and resume light re-creation automatically, in the unlikely event of a crash.